dfo-gulf-science/CADI/cheatsheets/linux/cdos_linux.md

 **Note to the geeks**: There is a complication when accessing ubuntu desktop via windows remote connection.
 The .profile file is not sourced / re-sourced.

+### ADMB

+- We installed ADMB 13.1 at the system level under the `opt` directory
+- There is a symlink to the admb executable which was placed in `/usr/local/bin` and therefore the `admb` command should be available from anywhere in the terminal.
+- If in the future we need to install different versions of ADMB, we should reassign the symlink to contain the version, e.g. `admb13.1`